dotnet/docs-maui/docs/fundamentals/bindable-properties.md

 }
 ```

-In the property-changed callback method, the `BindableObject` parameter is used to denote which instance of the owning class has reported a change, and the values of the two `object` parameters represent the old and new values of the bindable property.
+In the property-changed callback method, the <xref:Microsoft.Maui.Controls.BindableObject> parameter is used to denote which instance of the owning class has reported a change, and the values of the two `object` parameters represent the old and new values of the bindable property.

 ### Validation callbacks